 From 1990-1996, he was Group Executive Vice President and General Counsel for Bank of America Corporation, where he managed more than 450 employees, including 185 attorneys, and was advisor to the bank’s board and senior management.
 He negotiated, closed and implemented more than 30 acquisitions for Bank of America, including some of the largest and most complex in the industry, helping the bank become one of the largest financial institutions in the world.

 In addition to the notable roles mentioned above, Mr. Halloran was also a member of the Joint Committee on Corporations of the California State Bar and the Committee of the California Assembly which undertook the Herculean effort to revise California’s General Corporate Law (Assembly Bill 376.)
 The revised billed was enacted by the Legislature in September 1975.
 He was also significantly involved in the drafting and adoption of Regulation D by the SEC and the Private Securities Litigation Reform Act of 1995 (PSLRA).
+Recently, in 2022, Mr. Halloran was selected as one of the highest-ranking lawyers by Who’s Who Legal as part of Corporate Governance chapter(s) edition of Thought Leaders: Mergers and Acquisitions Governance.

 B.S., University of California, Berkeley